Harvey Specter’s style is legendary.

 From the 3 piece suits to the peaked lapels, there’s always something to set his sartorial looks apart.

-In this article, we’ll cover Harvey Specter’s formal suit style, accessories, and black tie style, and how you can incorporate it into your formal wardrobe.
+In this article, we’ll delve deep into each aspect of Harvey Specter’s formal suit style, his accessories, his black tie style, and how you can dress like Harvey Specter.

 Harvey Specter’s Style

 One of his best quotes is “people respond to how we dress”.
-From this, we can connote that he doesn’t dress up because he wants to, but because he has to to get ahead.
+From this, we can connote that he doesn’t dress well because he enjoys it, but because he has to to get ahead – it’s functional.

-So if you’re looking to improve your clothing game, Harvey Specter is the prefect person to look towards for establishing a good base wardrobe.
+But if you’re a beginner looking to improve your clothing game, Harvey Specter is the prefect person to look towards for establishing a good base formal wardrobe.

-However, despite the apparent conventional nature of his wardrobe, he does opt for particular details in his clothing that help him to exert dominance, assertiveness and confidence.
+However, despite the apparent conventional nature of his wardrobe, he does opt for particular details in his clothing (covered next) that help him to exert dominance, assertiveness and confidence.

 But enough from me, here are some words from Gabriel Macht about Harvey Specter’s style: